Doctor of Dental Surgery

 The Clinical Practice Strand supports comprehensive patient care which is based on the concept of private dental practice where the student assumes responsibility for assigned patients' overall treatment, consultation, and referral for specialty care.
 Second-year students practice clinical dentistry approximately 15 hours per week and third year students practice approximately 33 hours per week.
 Students learn to provide comprehensive dental care under the direction of a team of clinical faculty led by the Group Practice Leader (GPL).
 The GPL is responsible for mentoring students and ensuring they are receiving adequate clinical experiences to demonstrate competency upon graduation.
 In the second year, students treat patients in a discipline-based model where they are supervised by trained and calibrated faculty in specific clinical disciplines, including oral diagnosis and treatment planning, periodontics, endodontics, restorative dentistry, and removable prosthodontics.
 In the third year, students treat patients in a generalist model, where under faculty supervision they provide all care for their patients.

 There are four exceptions to the comprehensive care model: oral and maxillofacial surgery, pediatric dentistry, oral medicine/facial pain, and radiology.
 Students are assigned to rotations for one to three weeks in each of these disciplines, except for the oral medicine/facial pain rotations which are one day each.
 In orthodontics, students participate with faculty and orthodontic residents in adjunctive orthodontic care and in oral development clinics.
-Third-year students also rotate through the Special Care Clinic where they treat perinatal patients, dental-phobic patients, and patients with developmental disabilities.
+Third-year students also rotate through the Special Care Clinic where they treat patients with intellectual and developmental disabilities.
 In addition, each student provides care in the hospital operating room on patients with specific health issues.

 Behavioral science aspects of ethics, professionalism, communication, human resource and practice management, and dental jurisprudence are integrated across the curriculum.
 Epidemiology and demography of the older population, basic processes of aging, and dental management of hospitalized patients, geriatric patients, and those with the most common disabling conditions are studied during the third year.